keeto/titanium-jsdocs/Source/Overview/Main.md

 ### Data

 [Database][Database]
-: The Database API
+: Provides functions for working with local databases.

 [File][File]
-: The File Object
+: The File object, represents a file or directory.

 [Filesystem][Filesystem]
-: The Filesystem
+: Provides functions for creating [File][] objects as well as utility functions for working with files and directories.

 ### Media

 [Media][Media]
-: The Media API
+: Provides functions for playing media files and creating media objects.

 [Sound][Sound]
-: The Sound Object
+: The Sound object, represents an audio file.

 ### Network

 [Network][Network]
-: The Network API
+: Provides functions for working with network connections, as well as creating TCPSocket objects.

 [TCPSocket][TCPSocket]
-: The Socket API
+: The TCPSocket object

 ### System

 [Desktop][Desktop]
-: Contains functions
+: Provides functions for opening file selection dialogs, applications and urls.

 [Notification][Notification]
-: The notification system
+: Provides functions for working with system notifications.

 [Platform][Platform]
-: Information about the user's system.
+: Provides information about the platform.

 [Process][Process]
-: Process API
+: Provides functions for working with system processes.

 ### UI

 [Menu][Menu]
-: Menu API
+: The Menu object, represents a native menu.

 [UI][UI]
-: The UI Namespace
+: Provides functions for working with native windows and menus.

 [Window][Window]
-: Window System
+: The Window object, represents a native window.